-A swatch is a little piece of knitted fabric, usually about 6″ square-ish.
+A swatch is a little piece of knitted fabric, usually about 6″ square-ish or round-ish.
 Making a gauge swatch gives you a bit of an insight into what your finished garment will look like.
 It shows you how dense will the fabric be, what gauge you achieve with a given needle size, and what the fabric will look like close up.

-To make a gauge swatch I typically cast on about 6″ worth of stitches using the needle size suggested by the pattern.
+To make a flat gauge swatch, in rows, I typically cast on about 6″ worth of stitches using the needle size suggested by the pattern.
 If the pattern gauge is 5 sts / inch (5 sts x 6″ = 30) then cast on approximately 30 stitches.
-Knit a little square, starting with a few rows of garter stitch, then working a section of stockinette stitch with little garter borders, then finishing with a bit more garter stitch (the garter edging makes the square lie flat, because stockinette stitch on its own curls).
+Knit a little square starting with a few rows of garter stitch, then working a section of stockinette stitch with little garter borders, then finishing with a bit more garter stitch (the garter edging makes the square lie flat, because stockinette stitch on its own curls).

-After completing the square, measure how many stitches and rows there are per inch.
+After completing the square or tube, measure how many stitches and rows there are per inch.
 I use my handy gauge checking tool, but if you don’t have one you can just use a ruler.
 Take note of this number – it is your unblocked gauge.
 While you are working on the garment you can check to make sure your gauge matches this un-blocked gauge.